ripple/ripple-rest/README.md

 To install or update `ripple-rest` locally:

 1. Before getting started, make sure you have [`Node.js`](http://nodejs.org/) and [PostgreSQL](http://www.postgresql.org/download/) installed on your computer.
-Also make sure you have a running PostgreSQL instance (see the documentation that comes with the installer for how to do this on your operating system).
+Also make sure you have a running PostgreSQL instance (see [this page](http://www.postgresql.org/docs/9.3/static/server-start.html) or the documentation that comes with the installer for how to do this on your operating system).
 2. Run `git clone https://github.com/ripple/ripple-rest.git` to install for the first time or `git pull` to update
-3. Continue with the default settings or configure the `config.json` or the environment variables to point to your `rippled` and PostgreSQL instance
+3. Continue with the default settings or configure the `config.json` or the environment variables to point to your `rippled` and PostgreSQL instance.
+Ripple Labs's `rippled` cluster `s_west.ripple.com` is used by default.
+If you have just installed PostgreSQL the default setting should work for you.
 4. Run `npm install; ./node_modules/grunt-cli/bin/grunt dbsetup` to setup the database
 5. Run `node server.js` to start the server